Screw (TV series): Series 1 (2022)

+Series 2 (2023)

+Release

+Screw was first broadcast on Channel 4 on 6 January 2022.

+The second series went to air on 30 August 2023.

 Reception

-Rebecca Nicholson for The Guardian gave it four out of five and said: "(Screw) settles somewhere between soap and Sunday night blockbuster, and I mean that as a compliment.
+Rebecca Nicholson for The Guardian gave it four out of five and said: "[Screw] settles somewhere between soap and Sunday night blockbuster, and I mean that as a compliment.
 This is broad and warm and welcoming, with enough of a sharp side to make it worth sticking with."
 The Times also gave it four out of five and praised the use of humour.